alexisophiek/Final_Project/Proposal.md

 (WHICH SIDE OF the DB should we peform cleaning?
 Which side for Classification?)

 * Python Twitter API calls using Tweepy.
-* NLTK? for text cleaning and processing.
 * Python connection with SQLAlchmey to PostgreSQL.
 * Queries from PostgreSQL.
+* NLTK/NLP for text cleaning and processing.
+* NRC for Quick Sentiment Analysis
+* ML: Test Models on Number of Interactions per Tweet (breakdown)
-* ML: Classification
+* ML: Clustering Test after NLP Processing
-* Heat Map with base categories?
+* Heat Map with base categories (Long Game Goal)
-* Other Visualisations: D3 bar graph of current Moods, WordCloud of most used word, and D3 line graph to show mood change over time (with dropdown to specific dates?)
+* Other Visualisations: D3 bar graph of current Moods, WordCloud of most used word, Leader Board of Candidates using TextBlob, and D3 line graph to show mood change over time (with dropdown to specific dates?)

 ## Project Goals